Automated Fact-Checking for Assisting Human Fact-Checkers: Challenges and Future Forecasting

-\item \textbf{Leveraging multi-lingual resources:} The same claim, with slightly different variants, often spreads over different regions of the world at almost the same time or sometimes at different times.
-These may be ``international claims'' such as the medical claims around COVID-19, or stories that are presented as local, but with varied, false locations.
-Those claims might be fact-checked in one language, but not the others.
+\begin{itemize} \item \textbf{Leveraging multi-lingual resources:} The same claim, with slightly different variants, often spreads over different regions of the world at almost the same or at different time periods.
+These may be ``international claims'' such as medical claims about COVID-19, or stories that are presented as local, but with varied, false locations.
+Those claims might be fact-checked in one language, but not in others.
 Moreover, resources in English are abundant, but in low-resource languages, such as Arabic, they are clearly lacking.
-Aligning and coordinating the verification resources and leveraging those resources over different languages to improve fact-checking is a challenge.
+Aligning and coordinating the verification resources and leveraging them across different languages to improve fact-checking is a challenge.

-\item \textbf{Ambiguity in the claims:} another reason why automatic fact-checking is challenging is related to the fact that often a claim has multiple interpretations.
-An example is ``The COVID death rate is rising.''
-Is this about mortality or about fatality rate?
+\item \textbf{Ambiguity in the claims:} Another reason why automatic fact-checking is challenging is related to the fact that often a claim has multiple interpretations.
+An example is ``\emph{The COVID death rate is rising.}'' Is this about mortality or about fatality rate?
 Does it refer to today/yesterday or to the last week/month?
 Does it refer to the entire world or to a specific area?
 In such cases, knowledge about the context is necessary in order to properly frame the claim and to filter out unlikely interpretations.
 After that, all remaining interpretations should be analyzed, which would further slow down the work of fact-checkers.
-One system that proposes a solution to this problem is CoronaCheck\footnote{\url{https://coronacheck.eurecom.fr}}.

-\item \textbf{System bias:} The majority of existing systems are trained using datasets curated by a small group of people and often annotated by non-experts.
-This in turn results in systems biased towards how the system developers perceive factuality and how the annotation task was described to annotators.
+One system that proposes a solution to this problem is CoronaCheck.\footnote{\url{http://coronacheck.eurecom.fr}} \item \textbf{System bias:} The majority of existing systems are trained using datasets curated by a small group of people and often annotated by non-experts.
+This in turn results in systems biased towards how the system developers perceive factuality and how the annotation task was described to the annotators.
 The dangers of bias in large language models is becoming increasingly obvious~\cite{bender2021dangers}, and should not be ignored just because the purpose of the system is benevolent.

-\item \textbf{Contextual information:} The current state-of-art for automated fact-checking mostly makes a limited use of contextual information, for example comments of the readers, linked sources of news articles, social network data for social media posts.
-Such information can provide useful signals for enriching current models.
+\item \textbf{Contextual information:} The current state-of-the-art for automated fact-checking makes limited use of contextual information, e.g.,~reader's comments, linked sources of news articles, social network data for social media posts.
+Such information can provide useful signals for enriching the current models.